carpentries-incubator/high-dimensional-stats-r/_episodes/01-introduction-to-high-dimensional-data.md

-In situations where the response variable is difficult to identify or where explanatory variables are highly correlated, dimensionality reduction may be used to create fewer variables that represent variation in the original dataset.
+In situations where the response variable is difficult to identify or where explanatory variables are highly correlated, dimensionality reduction may be used to create fewer variables that represent the variation in the original dataset.
 Various dimensionality reduction methods are available, including principal component analysis (PCA), factor analysis, and multidimensional scaling, which are used to address different types of research questions.
-Dimensionality reduction methods such as PCA can also be used to visualise data in fewer number of dimensions, making patterns and clusters within the data easier to visualise.
+Dimensionality reduction methods such as PCA can also be used to visualise data in fewer dimensions, making patterns and clusters within the data easier to visualise.
 Exploring data via clustering is a good way of understanding relationships within observations in complex datasets.